Are Whole Grains Healthy?

 Whole grains aren’t Paleo.
 Many grains contain anti-nutrients, and even those that are gluten-free are high in inflammation-raising omega-6 fatty acids.

-The dangers of gluten
+The Dangers of Gluten

 Unfortunately, humans are simply not suited to eat grains, regardless of whether they’re processed or not.